 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Maryland:

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Maryland has three ways that juveniles can be prosecuted as adults:
+Maryland has three ways that youth can be prosecuted as adults:

-- Discretionary Transfer: Discretionary waiver after hearing can be used for youth age 15 and older, no offense is specified, or if youth is not yet 15 but is alleged to have committed a crime which if committed by an adult would be punishable by life imprisonment.
+- Discretionary Transfer: For any youth age 15 and older for any alleged offense, or for youth not yet 15 but alleged to have committed a crime which, if committed by an adult, would be punishable by life imprisonment.
 Md.
 Code Ann., Cts. & Jud.
 Proc. § 3-8A-06(a).

-- Statutory Exclusion: Juveniles are automatically under the jurisdiction of the district court (statutory exclusion) if youth are at least 14 and alleged to have committed an act which if committed by an adult would carry a sentence of life imprisonment or are at least 16 years old and alleged to have committed an enumerated felony.
+- Statutory Exclusion: For youth age 14 and older and alleged to have committed an act which, if committed by an adult, would carry a sentence of life imprisonment, or for youth at least 16 years old and alleged to have committed an enumerated serious felony.
 Md.
 Code Ann., Cts. & Jud.
-Proc. §§ 3-8A-03(d)(1) and (4).
+Proc. §§ 3-8A-03(d)(1), (4).